livier92/livier92.github.io/_posts/2017-03-11-jekyll-ghpages.md

 That's it, you are done.
 Don't forget to push all these new changes in your remote repository.
 Hopefully, this tutorial will help you with the basic setup for your new blog.

+### **Additional information**

+While doing this blog and using drafts, I was wondering if there was a command to publish a draft directly.
+I find
+[Jekyll Compose](https://github.com/jekyll/jekyll-compose), which is a jekyll plugin that has that and more.
+Be sure to check it out and add it to your *Gemfile* for extra functionalities.